 The U.S. Small Business Administration is offering designated states and territories low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus.

-Connecticut Sea Grant and New York Sea Grant announce the Long Island Sound Study extra-mural research program.
+Connecticut Sea Grant (CTSG) and New York Sea Grant (NYSG) jointly administer the Long Island Sound Study (LISS) extra-mural research program.

 U.S. Rep. Joe Courtney is once again leading the charge in the House of Representatives to ensure strong support for the Sea Grant Program in the Fiscal Year 2021 Budget.